 3.)
 Like cows and a variety of other herbivores, they will engage in rumination, aka – chew their cud (regurgitated plant matter from their stomach).
 Mmm, tasty.

 4.)
-Both male and females sport horns that can grow up to 12 inches.
+Both males and females sport horns that can grow up to 12 inches.

 5.)
 The meat from a goat is called cabrito or chevon.